Stone spheres of Costa Rica

 They are thought to have been placed in lines along the approach to the houses of chiefs, but their exact significance remains uncertain.

 The Palmar Sur Archaeological Excavations are a series of excavations of a site located in the southern portion of the country, known as the Diquís Delta, and have centered on a site known as "Finca 6" (Farm 6).
 The archaeological findings date back to the Aguas Buenas Period (300–800 CE) and Chiriquí Period (800–1550 CE).

-In June 2014, the Precolumbian Chiefdom Settlements with Stone Spheres of the Diquís was added to the UNESCO list of World Heritage Sites.
+In June 2014, the precolumbian Chiefdom settlements with stone spheres of the Diquís was added to the UNESCO list of World Heritage Sites.
 In July 2014, a project, which had been proposed in 2011, to declare the spheres a national symbol of the country was approved.

-According to some archaeologists' hypothesis the spheres could represent solar systems or just be inspired by various stages of the sun and the moon as viewed with the naked eye, including setting or rising suns, and half moons.
+According to archaeologists' hypothesis, the spheres could represent solar systems or just be inspired by various stages of the sun and the moon as viewed with the naked eye, including setting or rising suns, and half moons.

 Description

 The spheres range in size from a few centimetres to over 2 m in diameter, and weigh up to 15 tons.
 Most are sculpted from gabbro, the coarse-grained equivalent of basalt.
 There are a dozen or so made from shell-rich limestone, and another dozen made from a sandstone.

 They appear to have been made by hammering natural boulders with other rocks, then polishing with sand.
 The degree of finishing and precision of working varies considerably.
 The gabbro came from sites in the hills, several kilometres away from where the finished spheres are found, though some unfinished spheres remain in the hills.
-They are used for decoration.